secureonelabs/heimdall_tools/README.md

 ### A complete PR should include 7 core elements:

 -   A signed PR ( aka `git commit -a -s` )
 -   Code for the new functionality
 -   Updates to the CLI
 -   New unit tests for the functionality
 -   Updates to the docs and examples in `README.md` and `./docs/*`
 -   (if needed) Example / Template files ( `metadata.yml`,`example.yml`, etc )
     -   Scripts / Scaffolding code for the Example / Template files ( `generate_map` is an example )
 -   Example Output of the new functionality if it produces an artifact

 ### Overview of our PR process

 1.  open an issue on the main inspec_tools website noting the issues your PR will address
 2.  fork the repo
 3.  checkout your repo
 4.  cd to the repo
-5. git co -b `<your_branch>`
+5.  git co -b ``
 6.  bundle install
 7.  `hack as you will`
 8.  test via rake
 9.  ensure unit tests still function and add unit tests for your new feature
 10. add new docs to the `README.md` and to `./docs/examples`
 11. update the CLI as needed and add in `usage` example
 12. (if needed) create and document any example or templates